Sole Proprietorship Business Registration in the UAE [A Guide]

 You must get this approval from the DED, which is the licensing authority in the UAE.
-This approval is an acknowledgement that the UAE Government has no objection with you starting your business in the UAE.
+This approval is an acknowledgement that the UAE Government has no objection with you starting your business.

 You must submit 3 trade name options.
 Of the options submitted, you must receive approval for at least one of the names.